Olave Sinclair

-Olave Sinclair of Havera (South Havra) and Brow (died 1573) was an official on Shetland, known as the "foud".
+Olave Sinclair (died 1573) of Havera (South Havra) and Brow (near Dunrossness) was an official on Shetland, known as the "foud".
 He collected taxes due to the Scottish crown.
 His first name is sometimes written as Oliver, Ola, or Olaf.

 Sinclair was known by the territorial designation of "Havera", South Havra.

 Battle of Summerdale

 Olave Sinclair was present at the battle of Summerdale in 1529 and in 1539 was given a respite (exemption from prosecution) for the death of John Sinclair, 3rd Earl of Caithness.

 Olave Sinclair was probably a close relative of Edward Sinclair of Strome, who was foud of Shetland in the 1530s.

 Feud with the MacLeod of Lewis

 Olave Sinclair is said to have been blind in one eye, the result of leaping from Sumburgh Head to escape a band of marauders from the Isle of Lewis.
 A version of the story explains that Sinclair had a quarrel with William MacLeod of Lewis, whose wife had brought him lands in Shetland.
 Two previous attempts by the MacLeods to seize Sinclair in revenge for William MacLeod's death were foiled by his Fair Isle allies.

 Sinclair was involved in the murder of a William Lewis or Lowis and his three servants on Shetland in the silence of night in June 1543.
 The assailant from Lewis, traditionally described as Hucheon MacLeod, seems to have been Hugh Morrison, brieve of Lewis, of Trotterness, who killed Olave's son, Henry Sinclair, around the year 1551.
 In October 1564, Mary, Queen of Scots granted Sinclair a remission from prosecution for this crime.